phillip1618/discord_bible_bot/README.md

 If users wish to reference the verse of the day, then they would have to type in `#votd` and the Bible Bot will send the verse.

+The Bible bot also includes a search feature.
+The User queries for verses using this format: `#search {list of verses separated by commas}!{version}`.
+When the version isn't explicitly referenced, the default version becomes ESV (English Standard Version).

 ## Set-up

 A Sentry account must be created, and a Sentry DSN must be obtained.
 An AWS account must also be created.
 A `.env` file must be set up with the following values: